developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 ### Create StageNow Installation Profile

-Create a StageNow installation profile to perform the following:
+Create a StageNow installation profile to perform the following:<br>

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A. **Install the Device Tracker client APK file.**<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;B. **Disable battery optimization** to permit the client app to continue running in the background even while the system is in doze mode while in long suspended state.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;C. _[Optional]_ If using the **Check-out feature** to enforce users to scan their unique barcode prior to accessing the device, automatically allow the overlay permission for device check-out without manual intervention. <br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;D. **Start the app.**<br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;E. **Add a delay** (minimum of 5 seconds) to allow time for the app to be ready to accept the configurations before implementing the StageNow configuration profile. <br>
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;E. **Add a delay** (minimum of 5 seconds) to allow time for the app to be ready to accept the configurations before implementing the StageNow configuration profile. <br><br>

 For part C, the client app certificate must be extracted.
-Perform the steps in section **Extract Client App Certificate** below before proceeding.
+Perform the steps in section **Extract Client App Certificate** below before proceeding.<br><br>

 **To create a StageNow installation profile:**